opencloud-community/ot-setup/README.md

 ### Services

-To run OpenTalk with this deployment method, you need to have `docker engine` and the plugin `compose` installed.
+To run OpenTalk with this deployment method, you need to have the `docker engine` and the plugin `compose` to be installed.
 Please refer to the official documentation for **[docker engine](https://docs.docker.com/engine/install)** and the **[docker compose plugin](https://docs.docker.com/compose/install/linux)**.

 ### open Firewall ports

-Ensure, that the ports `80/tcp`, `443/tcp` and `20000-25000/udp` are opened in your firewall and accessible from the public.
+Ensure, that the ports `80/tcp`, `443/tcp` and `20000-25000/udp` are opened in your firewall and accessible from public.

 ### DNS records